ucsb-cs8/w20/_lab/lab07.md

 ### Notes on computing the most common words

-If you run `mostCommonWord("input1.txt")`, this function should essentially return the mode value from the file (the word that occurs most often).
+If you run `mostCommonWord("input1.txt", ",.!?;")`, this function should essentially return the mode value from the file (the word that occurs most often).
-Use `getWordCount` to help you first count the words in a file, then `mostCommonWord()` can find the max count, save all words with that count and return the word that occurs first in ditionary order
+Use `getWordCount` to help you first count the words in a file, then `mostCommonWord()` can find the max count, save all words with that count and return the word that occurs first in dictionary order

-* `mostCommonWords("input1.txt")` Test that you are able to return "hello" as the most frequently occuring word.
+* `mostCommonWord("input1.txt", ",.!?;")` Test that you are able to return "hello" as the most frequently occuring word.
-* `mostCommonWords("input2.txt")`, the function should return `'world'`.
+* `mostCommonWord("input2.txt", ",.!?;")`, the function should return `'world'`.

 Test the other functions accordingly, verifying on a simple input file that the results are correct.